awgn/haskell-tips/README.md

 foo F { .. } = x + y
 ```

-* If you're unsure how to create a type, see if it has a Default/Monoid instance and use def/mempty to make an arbitrary value.
+* If you're unsure how to create a type, see if it has a Default/Monoid instance and use def/mempty to make an arbitrary value (@HaskellTips).

 * Use Show for debugging.
-Make a Pretty/ToFormat class for pretty printing/serialization.
+Make a Pretty/ToFormat class for pretty printing/serialization (@HaskellTips).